Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ### Handling deeplinks included in Campaign In-App messages

-A deeplink can be added to in-app messages delivered from Adobe Camapign.
-The deeplink will be a website URL such as https://www.adobe.com or an app deep link which can be used to direct the user to a specific area of your app.
+A deeplink can be added to in-app messages delivered from Adobe Campaign.
+The link can be a website URL such as https://www.adobe.com or an app link which can be used to direct the user to a specific area of your app.

 {% tabs %}
 {% tab title="Android" %}